-Jocketty also explored trade possibilities with the Expos regarding Bartolo Colon and Javier Vazquez and with the Giants regarding Livan Hernandez and Russ Ortiz,[2] as well as a potential deal with the Padres that would send Gold Glove second baseman Fernando Vina to the Padres for Brett Tomko and Kevin Jarvis.[3]
+Jocketty also explored trade possibilities with the Expos regarding Bartolo Colon and Javier Vazquez, and with the Giants regarding Livan Hernandez and Russ Ortiz,[2] as well as a potential deal with the Padres that would send Gold Glove second baseman Fernando Vina to the Padres for Brett Tomko and Kevin Jarvis.[3]

-Even as Jocketty talked with other teams about potential trade opportunities, he also explored the option of adding Carpenter to the Cardinals’ roster.
+Even as Jocketty talked with other teams about potential trade opportunities, he explored the option of adding Carpenter to the Cardinals’ roster.
 On December 9, Carpenter traveled to St. Louis to have an MRI completed on his shoulder.[4]
 Three days later, the St. Louis Post-Dispatch reported that the Cardinals, who had explored trading for Carpenter during the recent trade deadline, were negotiating a new deal with Carpenter.
 The paper described him as “a potential swingman for the Redbirds late next season.”[5]

 “He’s somebody we’ve liked for a while,” Jocketty said.
 “I would like to think something could happen soon.”[6]

 On December 13, Carpenter, who had earned $3.45 million with the Blue Jays in 2002, signed a $700,000 contract with the Cardinals.
-Unlike Toronto’s offer, the deal included a major-league roster spot.
-Carpenter would earn the major-league minimum salary of $300,000 with a $200,000 bonus if he appeared in a major-league game.
+Unlike Toronto’s offer, the deal included a major league roster spot.
+Carpenter would earn the major league minimum salary of $300,000 with a $200,000 bonus if he appeared in a major league game.
 The contract included a team option for 2004 with a $200,000 buyout.[7]

 Carpenter said his decision to sign had little to do with the money.
 Instead, he was motivated by conversations with former teammates Mike Matheny, Pat Hentgen, and Williams, each of whom had played in St. Louis.